Ga door naar hoofdinhoud

 • Once all patches are found, click on "Start Root Patching"

 • OpenCore will close and then ask for your Username and Password.
 OpenCore will automatically relaunch as root.
+(There's a chance that on newer versions of OpenCore it won't even ask for your Password.)

 11. Updating macOS With OpenCore Guide #4: stap 11, afbeelding 1 van 1